hexsyro/hexsyro/README.md

 # Hi, I'm Heshan 👋

-I build **advanced web scraping, automation systems, and backend platforms** with a focus on **data quality, performance, and security**.
+> I specialize in **advanced web scraping and automation**, turning complex data sources into structured, analysis-ready datasets with security and reliability built in.

 ---